rancher/elemental/docs/customizing.md

 ## Remastering a custom docker image

-Since Elemental Teal image is a docker image it can also be used as a base image in a Dockerfile in order to create a new container image.
+Since Elemental Teal image is a Docker image it can also be used as a base image in a Dockerfile in order to create a new container image.

 Imagine some additional package from an extra repository is required, the following example